 Pull out a picnic lunch, something nice and messy.
 Add some garlic or curry maybe.
 Don’t check your teeth after eating because everyone loves a nice big wedge of spinach between your teeth.

 Leave your booth to go and check out the cool stuff in the show.
+Since you’re out and about, why not go and have lunch at the same time?
+I’m sure your neighbour would be happy to sell your work.

 Have your husband/boyfriend/partner drop by your booth and then make out.
 People just love interrupting some serious cuddling.